Fiduciary Advisors: Required to Act in Your Best Financial Interest

 Finding a fee-only fiduciary advisor isn’t always straightforward.

-You can ask friends and family for suggestions, but these advisors may not always be good for your specific situation.
+You can ask friends and family for suggestions, but these advisors may not always suit your situation.

 Registered investment advisors (RIAs) and Certified Financial Planners (CFPs) are certain types of advisors.
 These are always fiduciaries.
 You can use the CFP’s website to search for CFPs near you.